bloXroute-Labs/bloxroute-docs/ethereum-gateway-installation.md

 This document describes installation of the bloXroute Gateway for the bloXroute Ethereum Miner Test.
 For this test, it is expected that you are running an Ethereum geth node connected to the mainnet.

 The bloXroute Gateway is an application that connects your blockchain full node to the bloXroute block distribution network.
 Using the Gateway, the block distribution network is designed to propagate blocks to your full node faster than the traditional peer-to-peer blockchain network.
-It is recommended that you install the Gateway on the same server as your full node, or on a server with low latency to your full node.
+It is recommended that you install the Gateway on a separate server from your full node, on a server with low latency to your full node.

-The Blockchain-Logger is a small piece of software created by bloXroute to record block propagation statistics across p2p blockchain networks.
-It does not provide any block propagation performance improvements and permits us to measure block propagation without the bloXroute network.

 This document describes two ways that you may install the bloXroute Gateway and the Blockchain-Logger, using either packaged docker images, or via a github download.
 In future versions of the Gateway we expect to provide pre-packaged 'pip install' options.